xdevfaheem/LMBuilder/FEATURES.md

 - **Visualized Model Understanding**: Enhance your understanding of your model's performance by logging training statistics and visualizing loss curves. llm-builder equips you with the insights needed to make informed decisions throughout the training process.

+- **WandB Integration:** Optionally enable logging to Weights and Biases (WandB) for enhanced project monitoring and collaboration.
+Configure the project name and run name as needed.